aut0maticjack/lazyweb/Boot-to-DOSBox.md

     MOUNT C ~/DOS
     C:

+Run DOSBox as root and it should run on the framebuffer and look nice:

+    sudo dosbox

+To get out of this DOSBox window, type `EXIT` and press **Enter**

-Run `sudo dosbox` again to test your settings.
+If you want to edit the DOSBox config settings, do that now and run `sudo dosbox` again to test your settings.
 Repeat until you're happy with it.

 ## Auto Login